 Jimmy Lee Campbell Memorial Park

-For further details of the Park dedication click this link to the Coweta American.
+For more details on the Park dedication, view the Coweta American.

 PlaygroundAfter receiving $3,000 from Wal-mart, City staff proposed to Council the purchase of playground equipment to be located on City-owned property behind the Coweta Public Library.

 Pavilion & Splash PadLater a pavilion and a splash pad were added in addition to a fence purchased and installed by the City.

 Photo GalleryView a photo gallery of the park and some of its installations.

 Music in the Park